Do you need to incorporate a business online and you prefer to have a professional service handle the paperwork for you?

 - How quickly is your business formed?

-Based on these criteria, we scored Incorporate.com 3/10.
-While we were impressed with their customer service and their longevity, their formation packages are overpriced compared to other services, and they have some significant additional fees required to purchase their top two packages.
+Based on these criteria, we scored Incorporate.com 4/10.
+While we were impressed with their customer service and their longevity, their formation packages are overpriced compared to other services, and they have some significant additional fees required to access the “included features” in their top two packages.

-Plus, their registered agent service isn’t included in any package, and costs $235 per year extra, which is the highest price point we’ve seen in this industry.
-By comparison, most competitors price registered agent service at less than $150 per year.
+Plus, their registered agent service isn’t included in any package, and costs $235 per year extra, which is a much higher price point than many of their competitors charge.
+By comparison, most competitors price registered agent service at $150 per year or less.